body

 The iteration variable is scoped to the loop body and does not exist outside the loop.

-Collection Modification
+Collection modification

 Modifying the collection being iterated causes a runtime error.
 Use a separate collection for additions: